Tuesday, November 13, 2012

 2) Captain Birkhead’s (Tim Matheson) attempts to go all the way with Donna Stratton (Nancy Allen).
 It is revealed that Stratton has an airplane fetish and will only go all the way if she is up in an airplane.
 Birkhead finally gets her up in the air and is nearly killed for his effort.

-3) Will Bill Kelso (John Belushi) is a crazy airplane pilot, who is convinced his chasing a squadron of Japanese fighter pilots.
+3) Wild Bill Kelso (John Belushi) is a crazy airplane pilot, who is convinced he is chasing a squadron of Japanese fighter pilots.
 Kelso really doesn’t come into prominence until the second half of the film, but ends up tying the stories together.
 (He shoots down the plane with Birkhead and Stratton, tells Stilwell about the sub, and orders Wally (after being trapped underneath a giant plastic Santa Claus) to sink the sub.
 Belushi is always amusing, but never really funny (except for the fall he does off the wing of the airplane).

 4) The Japanese submarine crew, whose mission it is to destroy Hollywood in hopes it will demoralize the Americans.
 They blow up an abandoned amusement park instead and think they have accomplished a great victory for Japan.
 The scenes are amusing largely due to the interaction between horror great Christopher and Kurosawa regular Toshiro Mifune.

 5) Sgt.
 Frank Tree and his incompetent tank crew.
-Though, in one of the a few rare instance the Frank Tree storyline nicely intertwines with Bobby’s, as Sitarski is a member of Tree’s crew.
+Though, in one of the rare instances, the Frank Tree storyline nicely intertwines with Bobby’s, as Sitarski is a member of Tree’s crew.
 Tree himself is often the voice of sanity, when Sitarski is about to punch Bobby at the beginning, he intervenes saying, “I hate see Americans fighting Americans.”
 Later on, he suppresses a riot between the Zoot Suits, the Navy, and the Army by giving a similar speech.

 6) The army installs an anti-aircraft gun in Betty’s father’s (Ned Beatty) backyard and he destroys his house while trying to sink the Japanese sub with it.